 Environmental studies focuses on the human dimensions of environmental change and sustainability.

-G&E Research Commons – a shared departmental space where we can meet, plan and research.
+A shared departmental space where we can meet, plan, and research.

-Nature – Course work and independent study will often take students outside in Sackville, where extensive wetlands, forests and stunning landscapes of the Bay of Fundy abound.
+Course work and independent study will often take students outside in Sackville, where extensive wetlands, forests, and stunning landscapes of the Bay of Fundy abound.

-Urban Environment – in environmental studies we often spend time examining human behaviour and engaging our communities like Sackville, Moncton, other Maritime cities and beyond.
+In environmental studies we often spend time examining human behaviour and engaging our communities like Sackville, Moncton, other Maritime cities, and beyond.